Observability

 Open a web browser and point to localhost:3000.
 You should see the

-login page.Info
+Grafnalogin page.Info

-installation comes with a number of dashboards.
+Grafanainstallation comes with a number of dashboards.
 Open a web browser on localhost:3000.
-Once in, you can go toDashboards -> Browse
+Once in, you can go toDashboards -> Browse, and choose different dashboards.
+As an example, you can open theGeneral / Kubernetes / Compute Resources / Node (Pods)and view the resource metrics for a node and its related pods.

 Configuring Persistent Storage for Prometheus